Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Steady-state problem

-where$~\mathcal{I}_{t}$\ is an index set$~\mathcal{I}_{t}\subseteq\left\{ 1,\dots,n_{\xi}\right\} $ indicating that the matrix-vector products may be truncated.
+where$~\mathcal{I}_{\tau}$\ is an index set$~\mathcal{I}_{\tau}\subseteq\left\{ 1,\dots,n_{\tau}\right\} $ indicating that the matrix-vector products may be truncated.
 Possible strategies for truncation are discussed in~\cite{Sousedik-2014-THP}.
-In this study, we use $\mathcal{I}_{t}=\left\{ 1,\dots,n_{t}\right\} $ with $n_{t}=\binom{m_{\xi}+p_{t}}{p_{t}}$ for some $p_{t}\leq p$.
-In particular, we set $t=\{0,1,2\}$ and with $\mathcal{I} _{t}=\emptyset$ both preconditioners in Algorithms~\ref{alg:hGS} and~\ref{alg:hGSoc-1}--\ref{alg:hGSoc-2} reduce to mean-based variants.
+In this study, we use $\mathcal{I}_{\tau}=\left\{ 1,\dots,n_{\tau}\right\} $ with $n_{\tau}=\binom{m_{\xi}+p_{\tau}}{p_{\tau}}$ for some $p_{\tau}\leq p$.
+In particular, we set $\tau=\{0,1,2\}$ and with $\mathcal{I}_{\tau}=\emptyset$ both preconditioners in Algorithms~\ref{alg:hGS} and~\ref{alg:hGSoc-1}--\ref{alg:hGSoc-2} reduce to mean-based variants.
 We also note that, since the initial guess is zero in Algorithm~\ref{alg:hGS}, the multiplications by$~\mathcal{F}_{1}$\ and $\mathcal{F}_{d+1}$ vanish from~(\ref{eq:alg-hGS1})--(\ref{eq:alg-hGS2}).

 Next, we apply the hGS strategy to form a preconditioner for the KKT system.
 The preconditioner is formulated as Algorithm~\ref{alg:hGSoc-1}--\ref{alg:hGSoc-2}.
-It adapts the core idea of Algorithm~\ref{alg:hGS} to handle the coupled variables corresponding to the state~$\bar{V}^{Y}$, control~$\bar{V}^{U}$, and adjoint~$\bar{V}^{\Lambda}$ simultaneously at each hierarchical level.
-A key computational step of Algorithm~\ref{alg:hGSoc-1}--\ref{alg:hGSoc-2} entails a solve with an approximation~$\tilde{\mathcal{P}}$ of the deterministic KKT system.
-Since this system is relatively small and constant across all hierarchical levels, it can be handled efficiently, for instance, by computing a direct factorization of $\tilde{\mathcal{P}}$ once and reusing it for all subsequent solves.
+It adapts the core idea of Algorithm~\ref{alg:hGS} to handle the coupled variables corresponding to the state~$\bar{V}^{Y}$, control~$\bar{V}^{U}$, and adjoint~$\bar{V}^{\Lambda}$ simultaneously at each hierarchical level. \zh{ A key computational step of Algorithm~\ref{alg:hGSoc-1}--\ref{alg:hGSoc-2} entails a solve with $\tilde{P}=\operatorname{blkdiag} $, which serves as an auxiliary block-diagonal preconditioner derived from the blocks of the deterministic KKT system.} Since this system is relatively small and constant across all hierarchical levels, it can be handled efficiently, for instance, by computing a direct factorization of $\tilde{P}$ once and reusing it for all subsequent solves.
 The overall performance of the preconditioner is thus determined by the cost of these deterministic solves and the number of truncated off-diagonal matrix-vector products.